antoinepryy/TDA602-language-based-security/README.md

 ### Part 2 : Fix the API

 - The `safeWithdraw` function is implemented in the `Wallet` class.
-- The `Pocket` class also suffers from possible race conditions, since it contains a method that is able to perform a write in a file.
-We have to ensure that this is done in a thread-safe manner.
+- The `Pocket` class also suffers from possible race conditions, since it contains a method that is able to write in a file.
+We have to ensure that this is done in a safe way.
 - These protections are enough because `Pocket` & `Wallet` classes were the only ones that were allowed to perform any form of writing and since all other classes don't rely on data writes in order to run, we are sure that our program does not contain data races issues anymore.
 - To fix this program, we used a lock to perform operations in parallel without incoherence between our wallet and pocket files.
 A FileLock class is used for each file to ensure that critical functions are not executed at the same time. `FileLock lock = file.getChannel().lock();` is a blocking call, meaning that each process will wait to obtain the lock to write or read the files.
-Others type of locks can be used in Java (ReentrantLock for examples), but since our problem is caused by several processes running at the same moment, a thread will not share their ressources with another thread because it be in an other process.
+Others type of locks can be used in Java (ReentrantLock for examples), but since our problem is caused by several processes running at the same moment, a thread will not share their resources with another thread because it will be in an other process.
 At the end, wallet and pocket are thus the only parts that are shared among this program so FileLock is enough.

 ![Thread-Safe Version](/assets/lab1/thread-safe.PNG)

-The thread safe withdraw function implemented in `Wallet` class :
+The new withdraw function implemented in `Wallet` class, that avoid data races problems:

 ```java